leslieDLcy/PyUncertainNumber/joss_paper/paper.md

 # Conclusion

 <!-- reiterate the significance of our developments  !!! -->
+`pyuncertainnumber` enables rigorous uncertainty analysis for real-world situations of mixed uncertainties and partial knowledge.
 Significance: this provides compatability as interfacing with many engineering applications. boost its usage.